fractal-solutions/qflow/README.md

       interactive.
 They can ask clarifying questions, seek approval for critical actions, or provide progress updates, making them more collaborative.
-   7. **Data Analysis and Reporting:** Agents can gather data from various sources (web, files, APIs), process it (potentially with a future code interpreter), and then synthesize findings into structured reports or summaries.
+   7. **Data Analysis and Reporting:** Agents can gather data from various sources (web, files, APIs), process it, and then synthesize findings into structured reports or summaries.
    8. **Research and Information Synthesis:** Agents can research topics, scrape relevant pages, and synthesize information into comprehensive answers or documents, acting as automated